magicleap/developer-portal-docs/docs/api-ref/api/Modules/group___camera/group___camera.md

       </table>
       </div>

 Note: Quality and frame rate provided during connection should match the resolution and framerate in PrepareCapture.

 Stringify the error codes returned by these APIs, call MLMediaResultGetString.

+Shared Object:\n perception.magicleap

+\experimental This is an experimental API which may be modified or removed without any prior notice.

 The API only supports reading data from the depth camera.
 Apps cannot start or stop the camera nor can it modify the camera settings, support for the same may be added in a future release.
 If the system is not actively using the depth camera then any calls to get the depth camera data will timeout.

+Shared Object:\n perception.magicleap

 This is an experimental API which may be modified or removed without any prior notice.

-**Shared Object:**
-  * camera.magicleap
-# Supported Camera Modes, Resolutions, Capture Type, Formats and FrameRates

-**Shared Object:**
-  * perception.magicleap  This is an experimental API which may be modified or removed without any prior notice.

-**Shared Object:**
+Shared Object:\n perception.magicleap

-  * perception.magicleap Magic Leap 2 has three world cameras which it uses for environment tracking.
+Magic Leap 2 has three world cameras which it uses for environment tracking.
 The three cameras area located on the left, center, and right side of the headset.
 This API will provide a way to query for the frames from these world cameras, at this point the app will not be able to configure the world camera parameters.

+\experimental This is an experimental API which may be modified or removed without any prior notice.

+**Shared Object:**
+  * camera.magicleap*